Wyss/pyre2/README.rst

 Installation
 ============

-To install, you must first install the prerequisites:
+To install in Python 3, you must first install the prerequisites:

 * The Python development headers
 * A build environment with ``clang++`` or ``g++``